John Wirth (historian): Career

 Wirth's included examinations of Inca and Aztec states, urban growth in Manchester and São Paulo, and Pan-American environmental politics.
 Wirth, who had retired from Stanford prior to his death, had most recently turned his attention to the complex relationships between Canada, the United States and Mexico.
 He co-founded the North American Institute in Santa Fe and served as its president.

 His last book, published by the University of New Mexico Press, tells the story of the Los Alamos Ranch School, which was displaced during World War II during the development of the Manhattan Project.

 Personal life

 Wirth was married to Nancy Meem Wirth, daughter of John Gaw Meem.
 Together they had three sons: Peter, Nicholas and Timothy.
 Peter was elected to the New Mexico Legislature in 2004.
 Wirth's brother, Tim, is a former congressman and senator.

-He died on June 20, 2002, in Toronto, Ontario, Canada, from a heart aneurysm while delivering a lecture to the Friends of Fort Polk, a Canadian historical society.
+He died on June 20, 2002, in Toronto, Ontario, Canada, from a heart aneurysm while delivering a lecture to the Friends of Fort York, a Canadian historical society.
 Upon his death, Wirth's complete papers were donated to the Stanford University Archives.